ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

         }
         return list;
     }

-    /**
-     * Returns a collection containing threads that may be waiting to
-     * acquire in shared mode.
-This has the same properties
-     * as {@link #getQueuedThreads} except that it only returns
-     * those threads waiting due to a shared acquire.
-     *
-     * @return the collection of threads
-     */
     public final Collection<Thread> getSharedQueuedThreads() {
         ArrayList<Thread> list = new ArrayList<Thread>();
         for (Node p = tail; p != null; p = p.prev) {